kant/VCVrack-Tutorial-Files/README.md

 # VCVrack-Tutorial-Files
-This repo will hold any useful tutorials relating to the developement of modules for VCVrack
+This repo will hold any useful tutorials relating to the development of modules for VCVrack